 New report: ‘Political values in Europe-China relations’

 The European Think-tank Network on China (ETNC) has launched a new report on the role political values play in the Europe-China relations, suggesting that three factors are of particular importance.
+During 2018, the Swedish Institute of International Affairs (UI) has been spearheading the editorial work and this report is the fourth in this series.

 The European Union (EU) has committed itself to promoting not only human rights but also democracy and the rule of law.
 On the eve of the 70th anniversary of the signing of the Universal Declaration of Human Rights at the Palais Chaillot in Paris, the European Think-tank Network on China (ETNC) has published a new report investigating the role of political values in Europe-China relations.